 From March 2020 until now, I am a research student visitor at Argonne National LaboratoryLink opens in a new window operated by the University of Chicago Lemont, Illinois, USA to apply my research on the IBM Blue Gene/Q supercomputer called MIRA,Link opens in a new window under the supervision of Dr. Sheng DLink opens in a new windowi and Prof. Franck CappelloLink opens in a new window.
 Besides, conducting my research on Texas Advanced Computing Center Ranger and Lonestar4 clusters were operated by The University of Texas at Austin, Austin, USA.

 • Master of Science degree in computer science – 2013. (with a First Class Honor)

 King Khalid University (KKU), Saudi Arabia

-My Ph.D. topic is AI-Driven Failure Detection&Prediction in Large-Scale Systems (e.g., Supercomputers).
+My Ph.D. topic is AI-Driven Failure Prediction&Detection in High-performance computing (HPC) Distributed Systems (e.g., supercomputer clusters, data centers).
 My current research work interests lie at the intersection of Failure Detection&Prediction in Large-scale Distributed Systems, Deep Learning, and Natural Language Processing.

 - Khalid Ayedh Alharthi, Arshad Jhumka, Sheng Di, Edward Chuah, and Franck Cappello.
 “Sentiment Analysis based Error Detection for Large-Scale SystemsLink opens in a new window”.
 In the Proceedings of 51st International Conference on Dependable Systems and Networks - Main Track (DSN 2021), ISBN:978-1-6654-1194-3, pages 237-249.
 (16.3%)